Turbopsych/UsbAmpControl/README.md

 The primary motivation was to create a flexible and modern control solution that goes beyond a standard IR remote, enabling control via a web browser and integration into smart home systems.
 The project was developed by reverse-engineering the proprietary USB HID protocol used by the Hypex Filter Designer (HFD) software.

+## **DISCLAIMER**
+**Use at your own risk**.
+This has been implemented based on the communication of the HFD app and an FA253 with firmware v5.7.There might be differences between other versions.

 ## **Features**

 * **Web-Based Control:** A clean, responsive web interface to control all major amplifier functions.